wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-callspot.md

 ## What’s the biggest challenge you faced and how did you overcome it?

 The time.
 When you work full-time, in senior positions and in internationally competitive environments, as the day goes on both mental clarity and endurance are decreased.
-So in order to succeed, and at the same time, to create and build your own company, you need to activate the deepest reserves of resilience and will in order to fight the mental and physical fatigue.\
+So in order to succeed, and at the same time, to create and build your own company, you need to activate the deepest reserves of resilience and will in order to fight mental and physical fatigue.\
 \
 To achieve this you need one basic thing - desire.
 Desire to see your vision come true.
 The greater the desire, the more likely it is to overcome fatigue.\
 \
 Also, Covid-19 slowed us down.
-While e-commerce has skyrocketed all over the world, many companies with which we were in final stages of discussions chose to freeze the process in order to first see how things will turn out, adjust their strategies and then to act.
+While e-commerce has skyrocketed all over the world, many companies with which we were in the final stages of discussions chose to freeze the process in order to first see how things will turn out, adjust their strategies and then act.

 ## The biggest mistake Callspot has made so far and what did you learn from it?

-Initially we targeted the public sector, and especially the local authorities, prompted by the hard truth that the waiting time in most public services is insane.
+Initially, we targeted the public sector, and especially the local authorities, prompted by the hard truth that the waiting time in most public services is insane.
 Our Call-scheduling feature prompts visitors to automatically schedule callbacks for  the next day instead of leaving a missed call.
 Also, no more overnight shifts are needed as Callspot runs on the website 24/7.
 So there was a need that we could cover.\
 \
-Eventually it turned out that the insane waiting time is not stopped in the services, it applies to most of the decision making processes as well.
+Eventually it turned out that the insane waiting time is not stopped in the services; it applies to most of the decision making processes as well.
 We roughly lost around 4-5 months, being in discussions with many municipalities around possible synergies that were never really meant to happen, or that they would require many rounds of discussions with governing councils without any assurance that our efforts will be successful.